Helpful Gardening Tips

 True to its name, each stem features three pointed oval leaves near the top of the stem just below a single three-petaled maroon bloom with an elegant cusp-like shape.
 Flowers will expand themselves into unique berry-like fruits.

-Leaves are often dappled in various shades of green and can carry as much visual interest as the flower.
+Leaves are often dappled in shades of green and carry as much visual interest as the flower.
 Plants bloom annually from early to late spring and are scent-free.

-The low-maintenance Prairie Trillium prefers part to full shade and thrives best in the fertile soil ordinary in its native environment.
-Only average moisture is required, and most plants will thrive independent of additional watering.
+The low-maintenance perennial prefers part to full shade and thrives best in the fertile soil ordinary in its native environment.
+Only average moisture is required; most plants will thrive without additional watering.